17jwk3/SimRaceMods/README.md

 # SimRaceMods
-A collection of opensource Sim Racing Mods for people look to build their own hardware and learn some skills along the way.
+A collection of opensource Sim Racing mods for people looking to build their own hardware or contirbute their designs and ideas to the community.